Land0fChocolate/NewEmeraldRomHack/README.md

 - Jumping into long grass from ledge and moving produces incorrect grass animation.
 - NPCs can change colour when picking items at BP exchange corner.
 Palette bug.
 - Shop tiles change colour when in shop mode in Mauville sweet shop.
 Palette bug.
+- In Contests of super rank and above, Pokemon sprites and NPC overworld sprites can get weird colours.
+Palette bug.
 - HP bar in battle may start subtracting at over a thousand health and looks like it drops down to 100% health.
 Visual error, looks like a full HP bar but not.
 Cause unknown.
 Unable to reproduce.
 Seems to be a very rare bug.
 - When a Pokemon evolves by trading, an exp gain sound plays over the Pokemon's cry.
 - Wild Deoxys may not regenerate HP bar properly in battle.
 This is just visual, actual HP values are there.
 Repeatedly occurs when KOing it from 100% HP.